MiR-150

 miR-150 is a family of microRNA precursors found in mammals, including humans.
 The ~22 nucleotide mature miRNA sequence is excised from the precursor hairpin by the enzyme Dicer.
 This sequence then associates with RISC which effects RNA interference.

 miR-150 functions in hematopoiesis; it regulates genes whose downstream products encourage differentiating stem cells towards becoming megakaryocytes rather than erythrocytes.
 It is also thought to control B and T cell differentiation, alongside miR-155.

 Role in cancer

 miR-150 has been linked with a number of cancers.
 It is thought to promote cancer cell proliferation in gastric cancer and has also been found to be more than 50x overexpressed in osteosarcoma.
+Moreover, recent studies indicated that miR-150 has an important role in leukemia, specifically in HTLV-1-mediated T-cell transformation.

 Applications

 miR-150 levels in blood plasma can be indicative of early sepsis; it could have a future use therapeutically in treating the condition.
 In addition, miR-150 is one of a number of microRNAs whose expression profile could be used as a biomarker of hepatocellular carcinoma.